fire78625/AI_packing/README.md

 !!!
 Notice there are two possible error files in 'errordir' directory

 One of their name is err_VT_train_bytelist, it record the error msg during training process.
-The error in this process often occurs in bytefile

 The other name is err_VT_training_feature, it record the error filename.
-This error occurs because the extracted features amount does not match the number we assumed.
-And this will cause the dimension problem when training.
-Thus, we abandon these files.

 (2) Label generate stage [record format: csv]